This post is adapted from a webinar by Owen Garrett, introduced by Andrew Alexeev.

 This allows you to exercise more discrimination for what content goes in your cache.
 The cache itself is a limited resource, typically bounded by the amount of memory that you have in your server, because you’ll want to ensure that the cache is paged into memory as far as possible.
 So you often want to limit certain types of content and only put the popular requests in your cache.

-Cache revalidation is a feature that was recently added to the open source NGINX source and to NGINX Plus.
+Cache revalidation is a feature that was recently added to NGINX Open Source and NGINX Plus.
 It modifies the

 If-Modified-Since capability so that when NGINX needs to refresh a value which has been cached, it doesn’t make a simple